India summer trek gear discussion

 Extra passport photos

 You don't need a mosquito net; we stay in good hotels where there are no mosquitoes and there is very little chance that you will ever get bitten.
-Although India is a malarial area we recommend that you DON'T take malaria prophylaxis because Leh, Manali and the trekking regions are NOT malarial areas.
+Although some of India is a malarial area we recommend that you DON'T take malaria prophylaxis because Leh, Manali and the trekking regions are NOT malarial areas.
+For a night or two transiting Delhi, the risks are minimal and most travel doctors will say don't bother with prophylaxis.
 We can discuss this further if necessary.

 Our camping trips are full-service, with tents, sleeping pads, dining tent, cook tent, all supplies and food, ponies and a fantastic staff and guides provided.
 You just need to bring your personal gear and a good spirit.